[Updated on August 2022]

 - Candidates must show all the required documents and pass the eligibility checks.

-- Candidates must be at least 18 years old and be eligible to pay the application fee of US$263.
+- Candidates must be at least 18 years old and be eligible to pay the application fee of $263;

-- Applicants must not have been convicted of a crime.
+- Applicants must not have a criminal record;

-- Demonstrate employment proof with a legitimate company or enrollment in research, undergraduate work, etc.
+- Demonstrate employment proof with a legitimate company or enrollment in research or undergraduate work;

 - Lastly, applicants must have a continuous source of income.